-- 1. For each child under age 17 at the end of the tax year, you may be able to claim a \$2,000 credit.
-The credit phases out for higher-income taxpayers (see Chart 2) but the income ranges are much higher than before the TCJA.
-Up to \$1,500 of the credit is refundable. - 2.
-For each qualifying dependent other than a qualifying child (such as a dependent child over the age limit or a dependent elderly parent), you may be able to claim a \$500 family credit.
-But it's also subject to the income-based phaseout.
+- 1. CTC.
+For each child under age 17 at the end of the tax year, you may be able to claim a \$2,000 Child Tax Credit.
+The CTC phases out for higher-income taxpayers (see Chart 2), but the income ranges are much higher than before the TCJA. - 2.
+COD.
+For each qualifying dependent other than a qualifying child (such as a dependent child over the age limit or a dependent elderly parent), you may be able to claim a \$500 Credit for Other Dependents.
+But the COD is also subject to the income-based phaseout.